nsmeltz/Portfolio/RockPhysics Model Validation/README.md

 # Model Prediction Analysis

-# Background
+# Summary
-This analysis aims to determine if the RockPhysics inversion algorithms can predict volumetric water content(VWC) in the soil using porosity(phi) and water saturation(Sw) parameters from the inversion result.

-Relationship between parameters
-modeled VWC = phi * Sw

-I use directly measured VWC content to compare to the modeled VWC to see if the model accurately predicts VWC in the soil.
+This analysis aims to determine if the RockPhysics inversion algorithms can predict/model volumetric water content(VWC) in the soil as well as directly measureing the VWC.
+I use linear regression to compare Measured VWC content to the RockPhysics Modeled VWC to see if the model accurately predicts VWC in the soil.

 # The Dataset
 I looked at the change in VWC (delta VWC) between months to determine if the model matches the measured change.